motoko-bootcamp/dao-adventure-book/src/dao_adventure/bonus.md

 <p align="center"> <img src="./assets/grant_program.png"  style="border: 1px solid black; width: 500px;"/> </p>

 DFINITY operates a [developer grant program](https://dfinity.org/grants) to support those building on the Internet Computer platform.
-If you have an idea and want to develop on the IC, you can request funding, which can range from $5,000 to $100,000 (though first-time applicants are unlikely to receive $100,000).
+If you have an idea and want to develop on the IC, you can request funding, which can range from $5,000 to $100,000.
 The grant program focuses on the following areas:

 - Canister Development Kits (CDKs) & Agents.
 - Developer Tooling (such as IDEs, debuggers, and logging libraries).